Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

 In our implementation, we use biquadratic interpolation at each $\mathbf{z}_i$ to compute $\Gamma_N(\mathbf{z}_i)$.
 Another option to locally estimate the surface is least squares as in \cite{LiangZhao2013}.
 We then use Newton's method to obtain the closest point of each $\mathbf{z}_i$ on $\Gamma_N(\mathbf{z}_i).$ Denote the closest point mappings by $P_{\Gamma_N}^{\textrm{int}}(\mathbf{z}_i)$.
 Then on each grid node $\mathbf{z}_i$, the equation is discretized as usual, with $P_\Gamma^\prime(\mathbf{z}_i)$ being approximated by finite differences of $ P^{\textrm{int}}_{\Gamma_N} (\mathbf{z}_i).$ We use a fourth-order finite difference scheme to estimate $P_\Gamma'$ and singular value decomposition to obtain the singular values and singular vectors of $P_\Gamma'$.
 We show the effect of this approximation procedure in Section \ref{sec:ex1}.

+In any case, the term, $E_\Gamma$, in \eqref{eq:error_sources} now depends on $1/K$, which corresponds to the uniform spacing of the points.
+Therefore, with a fixed point cloud, refinement of Cartesian grids eventually will not further improve the accuracy in the numerical solutions when compared to the solution on the idealized smooth surface sampled by the point cloud.
+In Section \ref{sec:samplingdensities}, we present some results revealing the effect of different surface sampling density.

+If noise is introduced to the point cloud, and if the amount of perturbation in the original "surface normals" is significant, more sophisticated surface fitting is required; e.g. adopting a similar strategy proposed in \cite{LiangZhao2013}.
+We will investigate this important issue in a future manuscript.
+Nevertheless, in Section \ref{sec:samplingdensities}, we present some results revealing the effect of noise in the point cloud.

-\subsection{Example 1}
+\subsection{Example 1.1}

 First, we present a numerical convergence study.
-We approximate the solution to \eqref{eq:exEik}-\eqref{eq:exEikbc}, where $\Gamma$ is a sphere centered at $(0.5,0.5,0.5),$ and the radius is $r_0=0.4$.
+We approximate the solution to \eqref{eq:exEik}-\eqref{eq:exEikbc}, where $\Gamma$ is a sphere centered at $(0,0,0),$ with radius, $r_0=0.5$, and $\mathcal{T}$ is a point on the sphere.
 The exact singular values and vectors in $B(\mathbf{z},1 )$ are used.
-In the case of a sphere where $r(\mathbf{z})$ is the radius of the circle going though $\mathbf{z}$ centered at $(0.5,0.5,0.5)$ and $r_0$ the radius of $\Gamma$.
-Figure \ref{fig:sphere} show the distance function on sphere for two different view points.
+In the case of a sphere where $r(\mathbf{z})$ is the radius of the sphere going though $\mathbf{z}$ centered at $(0,0,0)$.
+Figure \ref{fig:sphere} shows the distance function to a point on the sphere for two different view points.

 Since the solution is constant along the normals of $\Gamma$, we can easily estimate the $L_1$ error.
 Using the formulation in \cite{KublikTsai16}, the estimation of the $L_1$ error is given by the following formula: